FirebrandLLC/User-Interaction-JS-Tracking/README.md

 ### Set up Google Tag Manager
 If you haven't already set up Google Tag Manager (GTM), Google has some [helpful instructions](https://support.google.com/tagmanager/answer/6102821?hl=en).

+Create a generic GA Event tag to send the data to Google Analytics.
+Simo Ahava [explains how](https://www.simoahava.com/analytics/create-a-generic-event-tag/).
+Or you can import our [pre-packaged version](https://github.com/FirebrandLLC/GTM-GAEvent).
+Just Import Container and select "merge."
+Then update the Global Settings variable with your Analytics ID and any other settings.

 ### Add the script tag to Google Tag Manager